thiswillbeyourgithub/save_to_zotero/README.md

 ## Troubleshooting

 - **Zotero Must Be Running**: The tool requires Zotero to be running and will attempt to start it if not detected.
-- **PDF Generation Issues**: Increase the wait time for complex pages with the `--wait` parameter.
+- **PDF Generation Issues**: Increase the wait time for complex pages with the `--wait` parameter (default is 5000ms).
-- **Collection Not Found**: Ensure you're using the correct collection key or name.
+- **Collection Not Found**: Ensure you're using the correct collection key or provide the exact collection name.
 - **API Authorization Errors**: Verify your API key has proper permissions.
+- **Connector Issues**: Make sure Zotero connector is properly configured (default is http://127.0.0.1:23119).

 ## License